Paul-Borisov/minimal-azure-openai-express-html-with-streaming/README.md

 # Getting started

-Clone the project repository, open it in your preferred editor, such as Visual Studio Code (VSCode).
+Clone the project repository, open it in your preferred editor, such as Visual Studio Code.

-Create a .env file by using env.example as a template, and adjust the values as needed.
+Create your own **.env** file using env.example as a template, and adjust your values as needed.

 ```bash
 AZURE_OPENAI_ENDPOINT=https://<your-azure-openai-instance>.openai.azure.com